sandscorpio/SendEmailRobust/README.md

 _My experience_
 * I am new to Python so creating the API involved learning Python, Flask, and hosting on Heroku (also for first time).
 * The Client app is an Android app, and I do have good experience there.
-Details for the app are provided in it's README.
+Details for the app are provided in its README.

 _Future_
 * Save username/password for requests encrypted in a database.
 Currently it is cleartext in source code